rocky-linux/documentation/docs/guides/web/mod_SSL_apache.md

 Common Name (eg, your name or your server's hostname) []:rocky8 Email Address []:
 ```
-After this command completes execution, the following two SSL files will be created, run:
+After this command completes, the following two SSL/TLS files will be there:

 ```
 ls -l /etc/pki/tls/private/httpd.key /etc/pki/tls/certs/httpd.crt